 “If such a binary system approaches a black hole too closely, the black hole can capture one of the stars into a close orbit and kick out the other at very high speed.”

-Follow-up observations made with the ANU 2.3 meter telescope played an important role in confirming the star’s extreme speed.
+Follow-up observations made with the ANU 2.3-meter (7.5-foot) telescope played an important role in confirming the star’s extreme speed.

 The results of the study are published in the Monthly Notices of the Royal Astronomical Society.

 Read Star Ejected by Supermassive Black Hole at Heart of Milky Way for more on this discovery.